 7.2.4.x.3 Frequency ranking methodology based on frequency utilization pattern

-Frequencies to be utilized by new entrant GCOs can be ranked based on the frequency utilization pattern in the target area where the new entrant GCO operates.
-In the frequency ranking in this algorithm, high efficiently utilized frequency is ranked at the top, where the interference constraints among GCOs are also guaranteed.
+Frequencies to be utilized by a new entrant GCO can be ranked based on the frequency utilization pattern in the target area where the new entrant GCO operates.
+In the frequency ranking process in this algorithm, high efficiently utilized frequency is ranked at the top, where the interference constraints among GCOs are also guaranteed.

-After receiving the frequency utilization information for the target area, CM can initiate the frequency ranking based on frequency utilization information with the above ranking rule.
+After receiving the frequency utilization information for the target area, CM can initiate the frequency ranking based on frequency utilization information with the above ranking process.
 The frequency ranking process includes the following steps:

 1. Modeling the GCOs by weighted interference graph based on prospective interference level of GCOs